-13.1 Grade Policy

-The DAN Program has a grade policy which states that for courses in the 3000-4000 range, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
-In very exceptional circumstances only, class averages outside this range may be approved by the Undergraduate Chair or Chair.
-Class averages are not grounds for appeal.
+- 13.1 Grade Policy: The DAN Department has a grade policy which states that for 3000 and 4000 level courses, the class average must fall between 70% and 77% for all sections of a course taught by the same instructor.
+In very exceptional circumstances only, class averages outside this range may be approved by the Assistant Director or Director.
+Class averages are not grounds for appeal. - 13.2 Short Absences: If you miss a class due to minor illness or other problems, check your course outlines for information regarding attendance requirements and make sure you are not missing a test or exam.

-13.2 Short Absences.

-If you miss a class due to minor illness or other problems, check your course outlines for information regarding attendance requirements and make sure you are not missing a test or exam.
 Cover any readings and arrange to borrow the missed lectures notes from a classmate.

-13.3 Extended Absences.

-If you are absent more than approximately two weeks or if you get too far behind to catch up, you should consider reducing your workload by dropping one or more courses.
+- 13.3 Extended Absences: If you are absent more than approximately two weeks or if you get too far behind to catch up, you should consider reducing your workload by dropping one or more courses.
 The Academic Counsellors can help you to consider the alternatives.
-At your request, they can also keep your instructors informed about your difficulties.

-13.4 Academic Concerns.

-If you are in academic difficulty, it is strongly recommended that you see your academic counsellor.
+At your request, they can also keep your instructors informed about your difficulties. - 13.4 Academic Concerns: If you are in academic difficulty, it is strongly recommended that you see your academic counsellor.